FredoSalat/FredoSalat/README.md

 ### Hi there, Fredrik here 👋

-#### Trainee in Full-Stack web development
+#### Junior Web Develper

 I have a previous professional background as a User Researcher and MedTech Entrepreneur and hold a Master's degree in Computer Science specializing in Immersive Technologies at Stockholm University.
 I strive to develop robust and efficient systems with intuitive user interfaces that create business- and user value.

 I am especially interested in everything web-based and the cutting-edge technologies around it, as well as in Artificial Intelligence and its application in vital industries.

-In my spare time, you can preferably find me on hiking trails, ski slopes or the streets of Berlin :relaxed:
+In my spare time, you can preferably find me on hiking trails, ski slopes or running the streets of Berlin :relaxed: